kose-y/slurm-tutorial/README.md

 # slurm-tutorial
 Tutorial code for slurm and rslurm.
-Written for First-year Graduate Seminar, Mar 22, 2019.
+Written for First-year Graduate Seminar (Dept. of Statistics, SNU).

 Illustrates how to use slurm (mostly on R).